apache/iotdb/docs/UserGuide/API/Programming-Java-Native-API.md

 void deleteData(List<String> paths, long time)
 ```

 * Insert a Record，which contains multiple measurement value of a device at a timestamp.
-Without type info the server has to do type inference, which may cost some time
+Without type info the server has to do type inference, which may cost some time.

 ```java
 void insertRecord(String prefixPath, long time, List<String> measurements, List<String> values)
 ```

-* Insert a Tablet，which is multiple rows of a device, each row has the same measurements
+* Insert a Tablet，which is multiple rows of a device, each row has the same measurements.

 ```java
 void insertTablet(Tablet tablet)